2018 Indoor Season Tryouts

 There are a few options available.
 First, for players in grades 5-8, we will offer Marin Juniors 2 ("M2"), which is a program designed to provide all of the expert training that our competitive travel teams offer, at a reduced time commitment, a reduced cost, and much less travel.

-If your daughter is in grades 2-5, we offer Volleystart, which is a series of 5-6 week sessions.
+If your daughter is in grades 2-5, we offer Volleystart, which is a series of 5-6 week sessions that run throughout the year.

 Are returning players given priority?